Sec3 logo — Solana smart contract security firm

 2.3.
 Enum

-Typically, when the size_of function is applied to an enum, the result equals to the space of the discriminant plus the space of the largest variant, taking into account the proper memory alignment padding.
+Typically, when the size_of function is applied to an enum, the result equals the space of the discriminant plus the space of the largest variant, taking into account the proper memory alignment padding.

 • Discriminant space.
 For a zero-variant enum or a single variant enum, the discriminant is not needed such that the space is 0.
-For others, it's the space needed by the largest discriminant or the space specified by "#[repr(inttype)]".
+For others, it's the space needed by the largest discriminant or the space specified by #[repr(inttype)].

 • Variant space.
 For a non-data-carrying enum, it's 0.
 Otherwise, it's the same space needed by the variant field.
 For more details, please refer to the visualizing memory layout of Rust's data types tutorial.